cvipdebug/VALORANT-Process-Disabler/README.md

-## VALORANT Sentinel
+## VALORANT Process Disabler

-**VALORANT Sentinel** is a Python utility designed to help users manage and disable specific VALORANT-related processes and services on Windows.
+**VALORANT Process Disabler** is a Python utility designed to help users manage and disable specific VALORANT-related processes and services on Windows.
 This tool is particularly useful for those looking to disable the `RiotClientServices.exe`, `RiotClientCrashHandler.exe`, and `vgtray.exe` processes, as well as the `Riot Vanguard` service, ensuring they do not run at startup.

 ### Features:
 - **Terminate Processes:** Automatically detects and terminates VALORANT-related processes (`RiotClientServices.exe`, `RiotClientCrashHandler.exe`, `vgtray.exe`).